banner

 6 Guaranteed Ways to Honor Parents and make them smile, not cry

 • Keep in mind that parents are human.
 They make mistakes like we do.
-Be gracious, and don’t hold it against them.
+Be gracious and don’t hold it against them.
 They will need more care and understanding as they get older.

 • Give them the gift of your undivided attention.
 Just like us, parents get irritated, lonely, and they need people in their lives to talk to and to visit with.
 Even if some have health concerns, they want to know that they are important and matter to their loved ones.

 • Ask for and value their advice.
-Your parents and grandparents have lived much longer than you have and have probably learned a thing or two.
+Your parents and grandparents have lived much longer than you have and have learned a thing or two.
 This might keep you out of trouble or benefit you in some other way.

 praying hands Write a private prayer response to today’s Bible study:

-Please send your comments to mtbiblestudies@gmail.com
+Please send your comments to me, Rod (the author)

 Looking Ahead: David flees from Absalom and, after a while, wonders if God has forgotten him.
 If we have been in similar situations, we can draw courage from our Next Lesson that we are Not Forgotten.